 Please call the office before 9:00 p.m. in non-emergency situations.
 Our service will contact the doctor on-call who will return your call within 30 minutes (in most cases).
 For urgent problems, there is a doctor on-call 24 hours per day, 7 days a week.

-Please call your pharmacy or our office 48 hours in advance, during regular office hours.
+Please call your pharmacy 48 hours in advance, during regular office hours.

 In Emergency Situations

 For potentially life threatening emergencies, please go directly to the nearest emergency room.

 Please call the office any time if you need urgent care.

 Osteopathic Medicine is a unique form of American medical care that was developed in 1874 by Andrew Taylor Still, M.D., D.O..
 Dr. Still was dissatisfied with the effectiveness of 19th Century medicine.
 He believed that many of the medications of his day were useless or even harmful.
 Dr. Still was one of the first in his time to study the attributes of good health so that he could better understand the process of disease.

 In response, Dr. Still founded a philosophy of medicine based on ideas that date back to Hippocrates, the father of medicine.
 That philosophy focuses on the unity of all body parts.
 Dr. Still identified the musculoskeletal system as a key element of health.
 He recognized the body’s ability to heal itself and stressed preventive medicine, eating properly and keeping fit.